Zipf's Law for Atlas Models: Introduction

-In the next sections we first review the properties of Atlas models and first-order models, and then characterize Zipfian and quasi-Zipfian systems using these models.
+In the next sections we first review the properties of Atlas models and first-order models and then characterize Zipfian and quasi-Zipfian systems using these models.
 We apply our results to the capitalization of U.S.\ companies, with an analysis of the corresponding quasi-Zipfian distribution curve.
-Finally, we consider a number of examples of other time-dependent systems as well as other approaches that have been used to characterize these systems.
-Proofs of all propositions are in the appendix, along with an example.
+We also discuss a number of other time-dependent systems as well as other approaches that have been used to characterize these systems.
+Proofs of all propositions are in the appendix.